Plan a group, travel trip without going insane.

 How TO know which friends make the best travel companions.
 How to plan an epic friends trip and which personalities make the perfect mix for group trips.

-Friends raise a glass of champagne in celebration of life victories.
-And give a speech of praises and endless accolades to each other.
 So, why not take all that goodness and go on group travel adventures together?

 Why travel with friends?